teeflow1/teeflow1/README.md

 - 👯 I’m looking to collaborate on **Backend Projects**

-- 👨‍💻 All of my projects are available at [https://portfolioapp-h283.onrender.com](https://portfolioapp-h283.onrender.com/)
+- 👨‍💻 Some of my projects are available at [https://portfolioapp-h283.onrender.com](https://portfolioapp-h283.onrender.com/)

 - 💬 Ask me about **Python, Django**